 By Sarah Giles

-These can be used to propagate both hardy and tender perennials as well as deciduous shrubs, climbers and some trees, and are taken in early to mid-summer.
+Softwood cuttings can be used to propagate both hardy and tender perennials, as well as deciduous shrubs, climbers and some trees.
+They are taken in early to mid-summer.

 What time of day should you take softwood cuttings?

 The best time of day to take softwood cuttings is first thing in the morning.
 This is when the parent plant will still be full of water (turgid), which makes it more likely for rooting to be successful.

 Taking cuttings is ideal if you're after cheap garden ideas.
 But, once you've learnt how to take cuttings from plants, you'll need to know what to do with them to ensure they grow successfully.
 Here's how to get them off to a good start:

 - Fill small pots with moist but free-draining compost (a mix of 50% cuttings compost and 50% horticultural grit or perlite is ideal).
 Our guide on how to compost has lots of useful tips if you want to try making your own.

 - Then, push several cuttings around the edge of each pot, keeping their remaining leaves clear of the surface.

 - You should be able to fit three or four cuttings in a 10cm pot – be sure to position them so that their leaves don't touch.

 - Water the cuttings well and allow excess water to drain away.